ASuciuX/stacks-core/mutation-testing/scripts/README.md

 # Create Stable

 Only run it once and the packages that should be updated from zero.
 Then it will be the reference point for the upcoming PRs that modify these functions

+### recap flow for a developer which

+1. works on functions and modifies them
+2. before commiting -> `call git-diff.sh`